Tax Rates -> Current Marginal Tax Rates -> Canada Federal Personal Income Tax Brackets and Tax Rates

 Top Marginal Tax Rates in Canada

-There are 8 provinces with a top marginal tax rate exceeding 50%.
-This differs from the average tax rate, which is always lower than the marginal tax rate.
+The table below is sorted using the marginal tax rate for other income.
+The marginal tax rate differs from the average tax rate, which is always lower than the marginal tax rate.
 The marginal tax rate is the rate of tax on the next dollar of income.
 The average tax rate is total income tax divided by total income.

-Top rates for capital gains are 50% of the top rates for other income, which includes interest, foreign dividends, employment income, etc. The tax rates above do not include CPP or EI costs.
+Other income includes interest, foreign dividends, employment income, etc. The tax rates above do not include CPP or EI costs.
 Ontario Health Premium is included, as are Quebec health premiums.
 NT and NU include refundable cost of living credits.

 Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
 See Reproduction of information from TaxTips.ca